hmlendea/gfn-electron/README.md

 - keep the pull requests focused and consistent with the existing style
 - update the documentation when the behaviour changes

-## Disclaimer

-This project and its contributors are not affiliated with Nvidia, nor its GeForce NOW product.
-This repository does not contain any Nvidia / GeForce NOW software.
-It is simply an Electron wrapper that loads the official GFN web application page, just as it would in a regular web browser.

 ## Links
  - [GeForce NOW](https://nvidia.com/en-eu/geforce-now)